Amazon EMR vs Amazon Redshift comparison

 Cons

-"The most complicated thing is configuring to the cluster and ensure it's running correctly.""The dashboard management could be better.
-Right now, it's lacking a bit.""As people are shifting from legacy solutions to other technologies, Amazon EMR needs to add more features that give more flexibility in managing user data.""The legacy versions of the solution are not supported in the new versions.""There were times where they would release new versions and it seemed to end up breaking old versions, which is very strange.""There is no need to pay extra for third-party software.""The initial setup was time-consuming.""There is room for improvement in pricing."
+"The dashboard management could be better.
+Right now, it's lacking a bit.""As people are shifting from legacy solutions to other technologies, Amazon EMR needs to add more features that give more flexibility in managing user data.""The initial setup was time-consuming.""The legacy versions of the solution are not supported in the new versions.""There were times where they would release new versions and it seemed to end up breaking old versions, which is very strange.""There is room for improvement in pricing.""The product must add some of the latest technologies to provide more flexibility to the users.""The product's features for storing data in static clusters could be better."

 More Amazon EMR Cons →